-All pedestrian accidents have the potential to result in serious injuries concussions, fractures, and other serious injuries.
+All pedestrian accidents have the potential to result in serious injuries, such as concussions and fractures.
 Pedestrians have little to protect them in the event of a collision.
 So even low-speed car accidents can prove fatal.
 It is particularly important for pedestrians in Las Vegas to practice safe walking habits because the city consistently ranks among the most dangerous in the country for pedestrians.

 If you are one of the many victims of pedestrian accidents in Nevada, it is important that you learn about your legal rights and options.
-The experienced Las Vegas pedestrian accident attorneys at the Breyer Law Offices, P.C. help injured victims obtain fair compensation to cover damages such as medical expenses, lost wages, pain and suffering and emotional distress.
+The experienced Las Vegas pedestrian accident attorneys at The Husband & Wife Law Team help injured victims obtain fair compensation to cover damages, such as medical expenses, lost wages, pain and suffering and emotional distress.
 If you or someone you love has been injured in a pedestrian accident, please call us at (702) 380-8000 to find out how we can help you.

 A recent study, entitled "Dangerous by Design" listed Las Vegas as the 13th most dangerous metropolitan areas in the United States for pedestrians.
-Between the years 2003 and 2012, 540 Nevadans were killed while walking of which 413 were in metro Las Vegas at the time of the crash.
+Between the years 2003 and 2012, 540 Nevadans were killed while walking, 413 of which were in metro Las Vegas at the time of the crashes.
 For every 100,000 people, 1.85 people were killed in Las Vegas while walking.